Sketch Afternoon Tea Review | Is It Worth It?

 You can enjoy the tea, meal, and ambience of the Sketch from Monday to Sunday between 11:00 am to 4:00 pm.
 I recommend booking your table in advance.

 Sketch London Afternoon Tea Review | Everything Else You Need to Know before Booking a Table at Sketch Gallery

 What is the Dress Code in Sketch London?

-When stepping in the glamorous tearoom, you have to dress art smart.
+When stepping into the glamorous tearoom, you have to dress art smart.
 The Gallery requests its guests to wear outfits with a sense of style and character.
-Sportswear or beachwear are not allowed inside the pink room.
+Sportswear or beachwear is not allowed inside the pink room.